All Episodes

 Without surgical intervention, both twins were expected to die.

-Now the High Court of the UK and the Court of Appeal determined that the surgery it had to go ahead.
+Now, the High Court of the UK and the Court of Appeal determined that the surgery, it had to go ahead.

 It had to go ahead.

-Notwithstanding the protests from the twins' parents, though.
+Notwithstanding the protest from the twins'parents, though.

-It is very odd.
+It is very hard.

 Isn't that fucked up?